-- · January 1 through June 30, and - · July 1 through December 31.
+- January 1 through June 30, and - July 1 through December 31.

-At the end of each offering period, shares of the Company's common stock may be purchased at 85% of the lesser of the average of the high and low sales price of the Company's common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period (or, if the relevant offering period has multiple purchase periods, the last trading day of the relevant purchase period).
+At the end of each offering period, shares of the Company's common stock may be purchased at 85% of the lesser of the average of the high and low sales price of the Company's common stock on (i) the first trading day of the relevant offering period (or, if the relevant offering period has multiple purchase periods, the last trading day of the relevant purchase period).
 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock at the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the 2017 Plan is a compensatory plan under this guidance.
 Accordingly, stock-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black-Scholes option-pricing model and is recognized over the requisite service period of the option.
-The Company has recognized stock-based compensation expense of \$171 and \$253 during the years ended December 31, 2023 and 2022, respectively, related to the 2017 Plan.
+The Company has recognized stock-based compensation expense of \$253 and \$402 during the years ended December 31, 2022 and 2021, respectively, related to the 2017 Plan.